uf-mil/mil/Home.md

 # Getting Involved

 Interested in working on the Sub?
-Schedule a one-on-one meeting with David (David Soto).
+Schedule a one-on-one meeting with David (David Soto), or just come by the lab and talk to people.
 Find his contact information floating around in the repository.